darshannn10/HackTheBox/Linux Boxes/Other Boxes/Red Panda/Readme.md

-# Hack The Box - Knife Walkthrough without Metasploit
+# Hack The Box - redPanda Walkthrough without Metasploit

 ## Reconnaissance
 Retrieving the IP address of the machine, I started a quick inital Nmap scan to see which ports are open and which services are running on those ports.